harleydutton/Tabula-Rasa/README.md

   - define flavor better
 - formatting
   - format things using legend
-  - make sure all formatting options appearing in the legend can be in a list so the legend looks less crazy and random.
   - put headings in title case
 - polish
   - make the voice consistent ie. always speak to player